LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

-# Octal Clock Two Bytes 24h
+# Two Bytes Octal Clock 24h
 This two bytes octal clock is used by the Paradox Security systems.

-This project is related directly with my Paradox Security System Spectra 1738 serial output reverse engineering.</br>
+This project is related directly with my Paradox Security System Spectra 1738 serial output reverse engineering project.</br>
 https://github.com/LeivoSepp/Paradox-Spectra-1738-SerialOutput </br>

 Most difficult task was in this reverse engineering project to figure out how the clock is working.